vnznznz/codecks-user-reports-godot/README.md

 ## Example

 For an example user report UI you can open this repo as a godot project and look at `main.tscn` as well as `ExampleReportForm.gd`

+## TODO
+- publish to godot asset library
+- unit testing
+- support upload of large files by streaming the request body